 EcoCAR: The NeXt Challenge

-The predecessor to EcoCAR 2, was EcoCAR: The NeXt Challenge.
+The first EcoCAR challenge began in 2008, as EcoCAR: The NeXt Challenge.
 The competition challenged 16 university teams to re-engineer a GM-donated crossover utility vehicle with the goals of improving fuel economy and emissions while maintaining performance, safety, and consumer appeal.
 EcoCAR was headline-sponsored by the U.S. Department of Energy, General Motors Corporation, with the support of many more organizations from the United States and Canada.
 Penn State’s EcoCAR team placed 3rd overall, Spirit of Outreach Award and Best Autocross Time.